'Exceptional' power outage in Spain and Portugal affects millions of people

 Spanish and Portuguese capitals affected

-The outage began at midday.
-Offices closed and traffic was snarled in Madrid and Lisbon, while some civilians in Barcelona directed traffic.
-Train services in both countries stopped.
+The outage began after midday.
+Offices closed and traffic was snarled in major cities.
+In Barcelona civilians directed traffic.
+Train services in both countries stopped, leaving tens of thousands of passengers stranded.
 It wouldn’t be possible to restart trains later Monday even if the power returned, Spain’s Transportation Minister Oscar Puente posted on social media.

+In Madrid, hundreds of people at a bus stop that takes travelers to the airport were trying to hitch-hike.
+Some held improvised signs to convince drivers to take them.

+“I’ve been here for almost three hours, trying to get someone to take me to the airport because my family arrived today and I can’t talk to them.
+This is terrifying,” said Jessica Fernandez, one of the many people at the bus stop.

 Hospitals and other emergency services switched to generators.
+Among those most affected were homebound patients dependent on oxygen machines.
 Gas stations stopped working.

-It was not possible to make calls on some mobile phone networks, though some apps were working.
-People searched for battery-powered radios.
+It was not possible to make calls or send text messages on most mobile phone networks, though some people managed to connect on certain messaging apps with intermittent data connections.
+People searched stores for battery-powered radios to stay informed.

 It is rare to have such a widespread outage across the Iberian Peninsula, with a combined population of about 60 million people.
 Spain’s Canary Islands, Balearic Islands and the territories of Ceuta and Melilla, located across the Mediterranean in Africa, were not affected.

 Spain's prime minister convened an extraordinary meeting of the National Security Council.
+Four regions of Spain declared an emergency and asked the central government in Madrid to take over management of the crisis.
 The Portuguese Cabinet convened an emergency meeting at the prime minister’s residence.
 Portuguese Prime Minister Luis Montenegro said he had spoken several times to Sánchez and expected power to be restored by the end of the day.

 Portugal’s government said the outage appeared to stem from problems outside the country, an official told national news agency Lusa.